vesuxyz/docs/blog/2025-05-28-vesu-migration/index.md

 All funds are safe and positions continue to work as expected, earn interest and DeFi Spring rewards.

-Earn positions will show a ‘Migrate’ button, allowing users to upgrade to new vTokens.
-In certain Starknet Wallets like Argent Mobile, this migration happens automatically with your next interaction with Vesu.
+Earn positions will show a ‘Migrate’ button, allowing users to migrate to new vTokens.
+In certain Starknet wallets like Argent Mobile, this migration happens automatically with your next interaction with Vesu.

 ## Why we migrated
 As protocols grow, so does the complexity of maintaining and securing them.